algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Technical Requirements.md

 We will use the [LoRa-E5 Dev Board](https://www.seeedstudio.com/LoRa-E5-Dev-Kit-p-4868.html) as it allows for an easy and cheap wireless communication method.
 The board can run on the same battery for many years meaning less maintenance.

-Our device will include a current transformer to detect the 240V before the adaptor, a current sensor to detect the 12V after the adaptor.
+Our device will include a current transformer to detect the 240V before the adaptor, and a current sensor to detect the 12V after the adaptor.
 There will also be a photoresistor(s) to detect the ambient light level and/or the level emitted by the LEDs and a motion sensor to detect human presence.
 Moreover, there will be a [MOSFET](https://en.wikipedia.org/wiki/MOSFET) to control the dimming of the LEDs.